Jackie Burns (footballer, born 1997)

-Jacqueline Burns (born 6 March 1997) is a Northern Irish footballer who plays as a goalkeeper for Reading in the Women's Super League.
-She previously played in the United States for the Carson–Newman University's women's soccer team and spent part of the 2019 season in Iceland with ÍBV.
-She has appeared for the Northern Ireland women's national team.
+Jacqueline Burns (born 6 March 1997) is a Northern Irish footballer who plays as a goalkeeper for Calgary Wild FC in the Northern Super League and the Northern Ireland women's national team.
+She previously played college soccer in the United States for Carson–Newman University, and played club football in Sweden and England.

-Career
+Early life

+Burns started playing football in Ireland for Cookstown Youth and Mid-Ulster Ladies.